 So, knowing the cost of borrowing ahead is made possible using a standardised calculation process, such as the annual percentage rate.

-The annual interest produced by a sum that is paid to investors or charged from borrowers is referred to as the annual percentage rate (APR).
-APR is a percentage that expresses the actual annual cost of borrowing money throughout a loan or the revenue from an investment.
+APR is a percentage that expresses the actual annual cost of borrowing money through a loan or the revenue from an investment.
 This does not account for compounding or include any fees or additional expenditures related to the transaction.
-Consumers can evaluate lenders, credit cards, and investment goods using the APR as a benchmark figure.

 An interest rate is written as an annual percentage rate.
 It factors in variables like monthly payments to determine what proportion of the principal you will pay annually.
 APR is another term for the yearly interest rate paid on investments that do not consider the annual compounding of interest.